zacfrulloni/Prompt-Engineering-Holy-Grail/README.md

 ## 8. Support My Work

 Consider giving this repository a ⭐️ if you find it helpful, or share it with others who might benefit!
 Contributions are always welcome—your input and additions help make this resource better for the entire community.
+Some of the links here may contribute to supporting the project at no extra cost to you.
 If this project benefits you, consider [sponsoring me on GitHub](https://github.com/sponsors/zacfrulloni) or [buying me a coffee](https://www.buymeacoffee.com/zazacattack) to help support ongoing updates and improvements.

 If you'd like to reach out, feel free to check the [Contact Me section](#13-contact-me).
 Thank you for your support! 🙏